 - User account settings.
 For some Digital Services, you may have created a user account (“User Account”) to allow you to access information, communicate with us, and otherwise access and use certain features of the Digital Services that are available only to registered users.
 If you have created a User Account, you may also adjust certain communication and privacy preferences and settings directly via your User Account.

-- we believe it would violate Privacy Laws or another legal requirement or cause the information to be incorrect; and/or
+- we believe that fulfilling your request would violate Privacy Laws or another legal requirement or cause information to be incorrect; and/or

 - your request falls within a specific exception under Privacy Laws.

 If we decline to fulfill your request, certain Privacy Laws may allow you to appeal this decision.
 If legally required, we will provide instructions for how to appeal when we notify you that we have declined to fulfill your request.